ULL-ESIT-PAI-2025-2026/2025-2026-pai-solid-uml-25-26-trabajo-pai-solid/README.md

       .
-      ├── bib          # Presentation bibliography and references ├── slides       # slides of your presentation (PDF is the preferred format) ├── tests        # Source code for tests (if applicable) ├── src          # Source code (add subdirectories if necessary)
+      ├── bib          # Presentation bibliography and references ├── slides       # slides of your presentation ├── src          # Source code (add subdirectories if necessary)

 When you receive the link to this repository, clone it and use it to host all the material for the work to be done: slides, code, etc.